djh1997/proj324/docs/index.md

 ![image](frame/devcycle.png)

-Initially, the acrylic was heated and bent at the red line, meaning that you wouldn't be able to fold them.
+The initial idea was to heat the acrylic and bend at the red line, meaning that you wouldn't be able to fold them.

 The next idea was another fixed design, but with a simpler shape.
 It was decided to go with this idea rather than the former so this was the first iteration that actually got cut.
 It was found that the lens was going to be too close to the eye and the ribbon cable from the lens was going to dig in to the brow of users nose.
 This was solved in the third iteration by making the increasing distance between the top of the frame and the top of the nose support.
 This forced the user to wear the glasses further down their nose.